sarah-busson/lyrics-from-spotify/README.md

 Well, I love music!
 I tried to canceled my Spotify Premium account once...
 I subscribed again after only a week!
 Which is why I wanted to realise a small and fun project related to music.
 See, now that all bars and clubs are closed I really miss dancing and singing (also because I'm a terrible singer and that way no one can hear me!) but it really annoyed me to pause my playlist, look for the song's lyrics online, skip the ads ...
-It's sounds like a huge waste of time and I wanted to automate those tasks so I can still enjoy singing while doing something else like cooking for example!
+It sounds like a huge waste of time and I wanted to automate those tasks so I can still enjoy singing while doing something else like cooking for example!

 ##### *So here's the project idea :*
 * Connect from my Spotify own account and collect the title, artist and playlist currently playing;
 * Perform a search on the Genius website and collect the lyrics of the song playing;
 * Using Twilio, send the lyrics via text message on WhatsApp;
 * Use a loop so the program detect when a new song is playing and sends the new lyrics.

 ![functionning app](karaoke_app3.png)

 ## Ressources

 #### *SPOTIFY WEB API*: